noodled/BlockWin10Update/README.md

 `-unblock` unblocks the update

-Blocking and unblocking via the command line is not recommended, not fully tested and no guarantee of accually working.
+Blocking and unblocking via the command line is not recommended.
 Doing this via the command line forces a change in the registry.
 Note that unblocking when no key exists, the application will throw a exception.

 #Requirements
 + .NET Framework 4.6